a separate bowl, whisk the flour with the salt.

 Once the chocolate has melted, remove it from the heat.
 Add the remaining

-chocolate and stir with a wooden spoon until it has completely melted and is
+finely chopped chocolate and stir with a heatproof spatula until the chocolate has completely melted and is

 smooth and glossy.
-Taking one cookie at a time, dip one end of each cookie in
+Then, taking one cookie at a time, dip one end of each cookie in

-the melted chocolate and place it on a parchment lined baking sheet.
+the melted chocolate.
+Place it on a parchment lined baking sheet.
 Once all

 the cookies have been dipped in the chocolate, place the baking sheets in the